 I think sausage or bratwurst would be an excellent substitution in place of the hot dogs.
 They would add a little extra heat so it’s something to keep in mind.
 They also would be a little bulkier and more filling so a little would go a long way.
 And if you don’t like red meat, try turkey dogs.
 They taste the same but with white meat.

-The best part about Pigs in a Blanket is that they a perfect quick and easy lunch or a new variation of an appetizer for game-days or celebrations.
+The best part about Pigs in a Blanket is that they are a perfect quick and easy lunch or a new variation of an appetizer for game days or celebrations.
 A few ideas are below but they pair well with most other foods so it’s easy to eat with your favorite foods.

 AS A MEAL: